gnu-octave/statistics/CONTRIBUTING.md

 keep them current.
 Do this whenever you:

 - add a new function or class, or
-- change the **top-level help docstring** of an existing function or class.
+- change the docstring of a function, of a class, or of one of a class's methods or properties.

-Use the repo-root helper (build the oct-files first with `make -C src` so `src/doc-cache` is complete):
+Regeneration is done by the **`pkg-octave-doc`** package, version 0.8.0 or newer, which caches a class's documented members under their qualified names alongside the class itself.
+Build the oct-files first with `make -C src`: a compiled function's help text lives inside its `.oct` file, and a missing or stale one stops the run and asks for a build.

 ```
+pkg load pkg-octave-doc

+# At the package root, for every cache below it:
+package_texi2cache ('-auto')      # only what git reports as changed (seconds)
-./regen-doc-cache.sh                 # rebuild every directory (slow, ~minutes)
+package_texi2cache ()             # the whole package (slow, ~minutes)
-./regen-doc-cache.sh anova1          # update just this function/class entry (fast)
+package_texi2cache ('-check')     # writes nothing, reports what would change

+# Standing in one function directory, e.g. inst/Distribution_Functions:
-./regen-doc-cache.sh inst/Distribution_Functions   # rebuild one directory's cache
+folder_texi2cache ('-auto')       # that directory's cache alone

+# Standing in the directory that holds the file, for a single name:
+function_texi2cache ('anova1')
+classdef_texi2cache ('prob.NormalDistribution')
 ```

-The single-name form is the fast path: it edits only that one entry in the existing cache, so a docstring tweak costs a second instead of several minutes.

-Changes to a **method's or property's** docstring do **not** require a regeneration — those never enter the cache (and `help` reads them straight from the source file regardless).
+`-auto` is the fast path and takes the work from `git`: everything differing from `HEAD`, staged and unstaged, plus untracked files, so a function written but not yet committed still counts.  `-check` writes nothing and reports what would change, which is how a tree is tested for a stale cache; since every docstring is linted as it is parsed, it is also how the package is checked for broken texinfo without touching anything.

+Naming a class caches the class and all of its documented members together, so a renamed or newly documented method needs the class named once and no more.

+**`INDEX` decides what is cached** at the package and directory scopes: only the names it lists are written, so add yours there first.
+The two per-name functions cache whatever you name and only warn when it is unlisted.

 ---